Selecting a speaker for an event is a big deal…

 Developmentally Appropriate Practice and Why We Don’t Push Kids Down the Stairs

 Based on my popular series on Developmentally Appropriate Practice that began with a post with the same title.
 This covers what the term DAP means and why it’s important.
 We’d take a look at why society is in such a rush, and why kids benefit from protected childhoods.
-Particularly useful for families and teachers who are getting pressure to meet more academic benchmarks with their preschoolers.
+Particularly useful for families and teachers who are feeling pressure to meet more academic benchmarks with young children.

 Real discipline isn’t about gimmicks or short-term ploys.
 It’s about building relationships and internal controls, and having tools that work.
 I’ve worked extensively with both teacher groups and parent groups on the topic of positive guidance.
 I also have an ecourse and two ebooks (here and here) on the topic of positive guidance, which we can incorporate as part of your event’s resources.
 This can be a one night event or an on-going, in-depth training.

 Einstein once said that, “Play is the highest form of research”.
 This presentation will show you why that’s true!
 We’ll talk about how to encourage powerful play by preparing the environment, engaging in meaningful interactions, and recognizing developmental processes.
 This is awesome as a full day workshop!
 A recommended topic for both parents and teachers!

 Children learn best from meaningful literacy experiences that align with current research.
 We’ll take a look at the basic principles behind emergent literacy and how to encourage it in a playful, joyful way to build a solid foundation for real literacy.
 Perfect for both teachers and parents of preschoolers!

 Science in the Early Childhood Classroom